Privacy Policy

 Cookies

-Cookies are identifiers which a website can send to your browser to keep on your computer to facilitate your next visit to that website.
+Cookies are identifiers that a website can send to your browser to keep on your computer to facilitate your next visit to that website.
 You can set your browser to notify you when you are sent a cookie, giving you the option to decide whether or not to accept it.
 A cookie file can contain information such as a user ID that the site uses to track the pages you've visited, but the only PII a cookie can contain is information you supply yourself.
 A cookie cannot read hard disk or read cookie files placed by others.
 ARC uses cookies on its websites and may place ads on other websites that may use cookies.
-We do not link the information we store in cookies to any PII you submit on our site.
+We do not link the information we store in cookies to any Personal Data you submit on our site.
 The information collected by cookies helps us develop customized content for the site and also allows us to statistically monitor how many people are using our site and for what purpose.
-You can discover how to disable cookies on your browser here.
+You can discover how to disable cookies on your browser.

 Back to Top